-In non-automated processes, operators rely on visual inspections.
-Not only is this is a tedious process, but it leaves the finish completely up to the individual.
+In non-automated finishing processes, operators rely on visual inspections.
+Not only is this a tedious process, but it leaves the finish completely up to the individual doing the inspection.

-The skill level of these workers are extremely variable due to the high turn over in the industry.
-As a result, manually finished parts are inconsistent, being either over or under processed.
+The skill level of these workers is extremely variable due to the high turnover in the industry.
+As a result, manually finished parts are inconsistent, being either over or under-processed.
 In addition to an inferior finished part, non-automated processes use a higher volume of abrasives.
 For example, if the operator applies too much force the abrasive media glazes over.
 Conversely, the abrasive will not re-fracture if too little force is applied.
 With an automated system, not only is the part quality significantly better, but abrasive life can increase by 200-300%.

 As an illustration, this video shows how effortless robotic deburring can be.
 In fact, a robot paired with a PushCorp force compliance device and servo spindle is just what you need to automate your material removal application.

-This video showcases an AFD72-2 and an STC1503-BT30.
+This video showcases an AFD310-2 and an STC1503-BT30.
 Together, this equipment is able to quickly and efficiently deburr the edges leaving a high quality surface finish.

 There are two key elements to this process.
-First, the AFD72 applies consistent force.
-Next, the STC1503 rotates the abrasive at a constant speed.
+First, the AFD310 applies consistent force.
+Next, the STC1503 high-speed servo spindle rotates the abrasive at a constant speed.
 Together, they work seamlessly to create beautifully finished parts time and time again.

-Our videos below, show different automated deburring applications with the PushCorp end of arm tooling (EOAT) in action.
-From very detailed work deburring gears and engine blocks to finishing a car body.
+Our videos below, show different examples of automated deburring applications with the PushCorp end of arm tooling (EOAT) in action.
+These deburring examples range from very detailed work deburring gears and engine blocks to finishing a car body.
 Enjoy our automated deburring EOAT videos.